armin-reichert/pacman/README.md

 <img src="doc/scattering.png"/>

 ## Graph based path finding

-For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed but the *headFor* behavior can be used all over the place.
-To also give an example how graph based path finding can be used, the *frightened* behavior has been implemented differently from the original game: a frightened ghost choses a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.
+The original Pac-Man game did not use any graph based path finding, the *headFor* behavior was used all over the place.
+To demonstrate how graph based path finding can be used, the *frightened* behavior is implemented differenty than in the original game: a frightened ghost choses a "safe" corner by computing the shortest path to each corner and selecting the one with the largest distance to Pac-Man's current position.
 The distance of a path from Pac-Man's position is defined as the minimum distance of any tile on the path from Pac-Man's position.

 Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
 This method runs an [A* search](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html)